Euro: Coins

 The euro is divided into 100 cents (also referred to as euro cents, especially when distinguishing them from other currencies, and referred to as such on the common side of all cent coins).
 In Community legislative acts the plural forms of euro and cent are spelled without the s, notwithstanding normal English usage.
 Otherwise, normal English plurals are used, with many local variations such as centime in France.

-All circulating coins have a common side showing the denomination or value, and a map in the background.
+All circulating coins have a common side showing the denomination or value and a map in the background.
 Due to the linguistic plurality in the European Union, the Latin alphabet version of euro is used (as opposed to the less common Greek or Cyrillic) and Arabic numerals (other text is used on national sides in national languages, but other text on the common side is avoided).
-For the denominations except the 1-, 2- and 5-cent coins, the map only showed the 15 member states which were members when the euro was introduced.
+For the denominations except the 1-, 2- and 5-cent coins, the map only showed the 15 member states of the union as of 2002.
 Beginning in 2007 or 2008 (depending on the country), the old map was replaced by a map of Europe also showing countries outside the EU.
-The 1-, 2- and 5-cent coins, however, keep their old design, showing a geographical map of Europe with the 15 member states of 2002 raised somewhat above the rest of the map.
+The 1-, 2- and 5-cent coins, however, keep their old design, showing a geographical map of Europe with the EU member states as of 2002, raised somewhat above the rest of the map.
 All common sides were designed by Luc Luycx.
 The coins also have a national side showing an image specifically chosen by the country that issued the coin.
 Euro coins from any member state may be freely used in any nation that has adopted the euro.

 The coins are issued in denominations of €2, €1, 50c, 20c, 10c, 5c, 2c, and 1c.
 To avoid the use of the two smallest coins, some cash transactions are rounded to the nearest five cents in the Netherlands and Ireland (by voluntary agreement) and in Finland and Italy (by law).
 This practice is discouraged by the commission, as is the practice of certain shops of refusing to accept high-value euro notes.

 Commemorative coins with €2 face value have been issued with changes to the design of the national side of the coin.
 These include both commonly issued coins, such as the €2 commemorative coin for the fiftieth anniversary of the signing of the Treaty of Rome, and nationally issued coins, such as the coin to commemorate the 2004 Summer Olympics issued by Greece.
 These coins are legal tender throughout the eurozone.
 Collector coins with various other denominations have been issued as well, but these are not intended for general circulation, and they are legal tender only in the member state that issued them.